deniscostadsc/playground/solutions/beecrowd/1963/problem.md

 ## Input

-The only input line consists of two values $A$ and $B$ ($0.00 < A \leq B \leq 1000.00$), given with exactly two digits after the decimal point, which represent respectively the old and the new prices of the cinema tickets.
+The only input line consists of two values $A$ and $B (0.00 \lt A \leq B \leq 1000.00)$, given with exactly two digits after the decimal point, which represent respectively the old and the new prices of the cinema tickets.

 ## Output